compound-finance/compound-js/README.md

 ## Compound Protocol

-Simple methods for using the Compound protocol (v2).
+Simple methods for using the Compound protocol.

 ```js
 const compound = new Compound(window.ethereum); // in a web browser